kubernetes-retired/heapster/docs/influxdb.md

 	kubectl --namespace kube-system get services

-2. To access the InfluxDB UI, you will have to make the InfluxDB service externally visible, similar to how Grafana & Chronograf are made publicly accessible.
+2. To access the InfluxDB UI, you will have to make the InfluxDB service externally visible, similar to how Grafana are made publicly accessible.

 3. If you find InfluxDB to be using up a lot of CPU or memory, consider placing resource restrictions on the `InfluxDB & Grafana` pod.
 You can add `cpu: <millicores>` and `memory: <bytes>` in the [Controller Spec](../deploy/kube-config/influxdb/influxdb-grafana-controller.yaml) and relaunch the controllers: